COSIMA/cosima-recipes/paper/paper.md

-the Consortium for Ocean-Sea Ice Modelling in Australia (COSIMA; https://cosima.org.au) as a community resource for researchers, students, and practitioners working with large gridded datasets, especially output from the ACCESS ocean-sea ice model configuration [@kiss2020accessom2].
+the Consortium for Ocean-Sea Ice Modelling in Australia (COSIMA; https://cosima.org.au) as a community resource for researchers, students, and practitioners working with large gridded datasets, especially output from the ACCESS ocean-sea ice model configurations [e.g. @kiss2020accessom2].
 The repository combines introductory tutorials with worked analysis examples, all exposed through a browsable Sphinx documentation site (\autoref{fig:website}) and backed by a citable archived release [@cosimaCookbook].